Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	**Loading and Syncing Times**

-	Because the :term:`Particl Marketplace`'s content is hosted on distributed Networks for payments and  exchange, the marketplace may take a few minutes to sync.
+	Because the :term:`Particl Marketplace`'s content is hosted on distributed Networks for payments and exchange of data, the marketplace may take a few minutes to sync.
 It may take even a few more minutes to load all marketplace listings fully.
 This is to be normally expected and will get much faster as the Particl team improves the marketplace.
+If you open the :guilabel:`Market` > :guilabel:`Browse` module, keep an eye on the :guilabel:`Refresh` button.
+As soon as a counter appears new listings have arrived.
+Click on it to refresh the listings display.

 Checksum verification
 ---------------------